tideworks/spartan-launcher/README.md

 - `spartan.SpartanBase.commandForwarder()` methods - for reducing boilerplate coding at sub command entry points
 - `spartan.Spartan.isFirstInstance()` method - establish fence around singleton child sub-commands

+- \*`spartan.util.io.Files.walkFileTree()` methods - use to traverse directory trees with a visitor (much higher performing that Java SE version)
+- `spartan.util.io.Files.fsyncDirectory()` method - sync changes to a directory to persistent storage

 #### helper classes

+- \*`spartan.util.io.Files` class - provides an alternative implementation of the Java SE `java.nio.file.Files.walkFileTree()` methods (for much higher performance)
 - `spartan.util.io.ReadLine` class - zero to low garbage text stream reading
 - `spartan.util.io.ByteArrayOutputStream` class - allows fully owning and accessing its internal byte array buffer
 - `spartan.SpartanSysLogAppender` class - for use with logback/slf4j-based Java application logging (allows ERROR and FATAL level to be *syslogged*)

+\* The Spartan `spartan.util.io.Files.walkFileTree()` methods avoid calling syscall to `lstat()` or `stat()` per every node visited.
+This definitely matters when the number of files mount into the hundreds or thousands.
+Most Linux file systems return sufficient information when iterating using `dirread()` such that it is not necessary to call `lstat()` to find out if the visited node is a directory, regular file, symbolic link (or other).
+If a file system doesn't provide the node type information, though, then the call to `lstat()` is made (so the call works regardless).

+The Spartan `walkFileTree()` methods also do not return `java.nio.file.Path` objects of the usual sort.
+For one, it is just an implementation of the `Path` interface, and two, it is a re-used object.
+If it is needed to retain a `Path` object returned to a `walkFileTree()` callback, then a new `Path` object should be instantiated from the `toString()` result of the Spartan `Path` object.

 ### Appendix 2: HowTo Guide - Downloading Source Code and Building Spartan - step-by-step